Lebanon country brief

 Australia enjoys friendly bilateral relations with Lebanon, underpinned by strong people-to-people links.
 The Australian Embassy in Beirut, opened in 1967, was the third Australian Embassy opened in the Middle East.
 Australia is committed to Lebanon's sovereignty, independence and national unity and supports United Nations Security Council Resolutions 1559 (supporting Lebanese sovereignty and calling for the extension of Lebanese Government control over Lebanese territory) and 1701 (which reiterated support for Lebanese sovereignty in the context of the 2006 conflict in Southern Lebanon).

-Although no official census has been taken since 1932, it is widely accepted that a clear majority of Lebanon's population is now Muslim.
+Although no official census has been taken since 1932, it is widely accepted that the majority of Lebanon's population is now Muslim.
 Most of the Muslim population is Sunni or Shi'a, but there are also significant numbers of Druze and a small Alawite community.
 The Maronites are the largest of the Christian sects.
-In all, eighteen distinct 'confessions' are recognised.
+In all, eighteen distinct confessions are recognised.

-Lebanon is a parliamentary democracy, but the sectarian nature of Lebanese society is reflected in all aspects of political life.
+Lebanon is a parliamentary democracy in which politics is organised around confession.
 The political system seeks to maintain equilibrium and stability through the allocation of parliamentary seats, ministerial posts and key offices of state among the various religious communities.
 The National Assembly is made up of 128 deputies, with equal representation for Muslims and Christians.
 National Assembly deputies are elected by popular vote to serve four-year terms.
 The President is elected by the National Assembly for a six-year term.
 The Prime Minister and Deputy Prime Minister are appointed by the President in consultation with the National Assembly.
 By custom, the President is a Maronite Christian, the Prime Minister a Sunni Muslim and the Speaker of the Legislature a Shi'a Muslim.

 The Lebanese civil war (1975-1990) caused serious damage to Lebanon's economic infrastructure.
 High levels of public debt were accumulated over the post-war period (and continue to represent a challenge for the Lebanese Government).
 Significant reforms introduced by the government of the late Rafik Hariri in the 1990s included reduced tariffs, privatisation of state enterprises and the introduction of a consumption tax (VAT).